 The pharmacy looks professional and is suitable for the services it offers.
 It is clean, tidy and organised.
 The premises are thoroughly cleaned to reduce the likelihood of transmission of coronavirus.

 Principle 4.
 Services, including medicines management

-Most people can access the services the pharmacy offers.
-But, some people with specific mobility needs may have difficulty entering the pharmacy.
-The services are generally effectively managed to make sure that they are provided safely.
-The pharmacy team members make sure that people have the information that they need to use their medicines correctly.
-The pharmacy generally gets its medicines from appropriate sources.
-The medicines are stored and disposed of safely.
-The team members make sure that people only get medicines or devices that are safe.
+Everyone can access the services the pharmacy offers.
+It manages its services effectively to make sure that they are delivered safely.
+The pharmacy is offering face-to-face services including flu vaccinations.
+It uses an electronic application which reduces the direct contact time of the person with the pharmacist.
+This in turn reduces the risk of infection with coronavirus.
+And it increases the flu vaccination capacity of the pharmacy.
+The pharmacy team members make sure that people have the information they need to use their medicines properly.
+The pharmacy gets its medicines from appropriate sources and stores them safely.
+The pharmacy makes sure that people only get medicines or devices that are safe.

 Principle 5.
 Equipment and facilities

 The pharmacy has the appropriate equipment and facilities for the services it provides.
 And, the team members make sure that they are clean and fit-for-purpose.
 The pharmacy has taken action to reduce the spread of coronavirus with changes to its flow of people and the use of protective screens and equipment.

 After an inspection each pharmacy receives one overall outcome.
 This will be either Standards met or Standards not all met

 |The pharmacy has met all the standards for registered pharmacies|